-As soon as your abortion is complete, your symptoms should begin to reduce.
+As soon as the pregnancy has ended, your symptoms should begin to reduce.

-Bleeding may be lighter, while cramping may not feel so severe.
+Bleeding may be lighter, and cramping may not feel so severe.
 Other side effects like fever or nausea should also disappear.

-It may take a couple of days for you to get back into your normal routine, as the process can make you tired.
+But it may take a couple of days for you to get back into your usual routine, as the process can make you tired.

-It’s normal to experience lighter bleeding for a few weeks after taking the abortion pill, so don’t worry if you’re still spotting after your follow-up appointment.
+It’s common to experience lighter bleeding for a few weeks after taking medication used for abortion, so don’t worry if you’re still spotting after your follow-up appointment.

 Before the appointment, try to keep track of how much you’re bleeding.
-Be sure to tell your healthcare provider any concerns you have.
+Be sure to reach out to a healthcare professional if you have any concerns.